SmitaM91/Fundamentals-of-Data-Visualization---Final-Project/README.md

 You can refer Python code file from same folder

 * Screenshots:
-  ?
-Task One: Visualization showing the distribution of "Fixed Acidity" using violin plots, distinguishing red and white wines.
+  > Task One: Visualization showing the distribution of "Fixed Acidity" using violin plots, distinguishing red and white wines.

-Task Two: Scatterplot matrix illustrating relationships between all physical attributes in the dataset.
+  > Task Two: Scatterplot matrix illustrating relationships between all physical attributes in the dataset.

-Task Three: Scatterplot demonstrating the correlation between alcohol content and wine quality, with a regression line highlighting the trend.
+  > Task Three: Scatterplot demonstrating the correlation between alcohol content and wine quality, with a regression line highlighting the trend.

-3. Summary of the Key Elements of Your Design and Justification Interactive Design: The dashboard emphasizes user interactivity through dropdowns, allowing users to customize the visualizations.
+3) A summary of the key elements of your design and accompanying justification

+* Interactive Design: The dashboard emphasizes user interactivity through dropdowns, allowing users to customize the visualizations.
 This flexibility makes it easier to explore specific relationships between attributes.

-Key Visualizations:
+* Key Visualizations:

-Violin Plots and Histograms: Used in Task One to show the distribution of each wine attribute.
+- Violin Plots and Histograms: Used in Task One to show the distribution of each wine attribute.
 Violin plots highlight the density of data points across different wine types.
-Scatterplot Matrix: Provides a holistic view of the relationships between multiple wine attributes, allowing users to spot patterns and correlations.
+- Scatterplot Matrix: Provides a holistic view of the relationships between multiple wine attributes, allowing users to spot patterns and correlations.
 Scatterplots with Regression Lines: Task Three employs scatterplots with regression models to help users explore the effect of physical attributes on wine quality, supported by violin and histogram plots.
 Justification: The choice of visualizations aligns with the goal of helping users understand the data intuitively.
 For example, violin plots provide a more detailed view of attribute distributions compared to basic histograms, while scatterplots with regression lines clearly show trends between attributes and quality.